dikortis/LetsTalkETC/Episodes/Episode_12.md

 important and how it should I don't know
-I think it's critical I think it's obvious when you when you go down these rabbit holes you come up with stuff and you start to adhere to principles and who knows who's right and I I don't like to
+I think it's critical I think it's obvious when you go down these rabbit holes you come up with stuff and you start to adhere to principles and who knows who's right and I I don't like to